vivwang/project-proposal/README.md

 (processing)

 ###Components
-* Connect 1 button
+* Connect 1 button √
-* Measure how long a button hold
+* Measure how long a button hold √
-* Measure time difference between two presses (timeSpend = startTime- lastReleaseTime?)
+* Measure time difference between two presses √
-* Connect 2 buttons
+* Connect 6 buttons √
-* Measure the time difference between 1 & 2 button presses
+* Measure the time difference between 1 & 2 button presses √
+* Connect Arduino with Processing
+* Processing tts
 * Measure the repeatble signals from 1 button
 * Use Force Sensitive Resistor 0.5" to detect pressure

 ##(Optional) Project 1.2- Don't Explore the Balloon
 (Due in a week)